Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \textbullet\quad\emph{Quantum circuits serve as an efficient tool for the depiction and analysis of quantum algorithms.}

-The Quantum Turing machine is generally cumbersome for describing quantum algorithms and is more suitable for analyzing and positing the inherent relationship between quantum and classical algorithms.
-Similar to steering clear of high-level applications in assembly language, a quantum circuit stands as a practical tool for the analysis and description of a quantum algorithm.
-Yao's work attests to the equivalence of quantum circuits and quantum Turing machines \cite{yao1993quantum}, while Barenco et al. furnished a basic method of analyzing quantum circuits and unveiling the elementary gates within them \cite{barenco1995elementary}.
-These elementary gates form universally complete subsets for describing quantum algorithms.
-In simple terms, a corresponding quantum circuit can always be constructed to analyze and measure the efficiency and costs of even the most complex quantum algorithms by evaluating circuit depth and gate counts.
+The quantum Turing machine, while useful for understanding the theoretical relationship between quantum and classical algorithms, is generally different for practical algorithm description.
+Like high-level applications abstracted away from assembly language, quantum circuits offer a more practical framework for analyzing and describing quantum algorithms.
+Yao \cite{yao1993quantum} demonstrates the equivalence between quantum circuits and quantum Turing machines \cite{yao1993quantum}. \cite{barenco1995elementary} provides foundational methods for analyzing quantum circuits and identifying their elementary gates.
+These elementary gates form a universal set for constructing and analyzing quantum algorithms.
+Consequently, any quantum algorithm, regardless of complexity, can be represented and evaluated in terms of circuit depth and gate count.

-Besides quantum circuits, two higher-level ways exist for the description of quantum algorithms.
-The first approach involves the sequence of unitary operators alone, while the latter builds upon the former, utilizing an Oracle (black box) to replace key steps.
-Relying on an oracle occurs due to two potential reasons: firstly, the oracle might be trivial, and secondly, theory suggests that an efficient routine should exist to perform these steps, which are currently not a concern.
-In terms of the number of Oracle accesses, there is another way, quantum query complexity \cite{ambainis2006polynomial, ambainis2018understanding}, to analyze the complexity of a quantum algorithm.
+In addition to quantum circuits, there are two higher-level methods for describing quantum algorithms.
+The first method involves a sequence of unitary operators, while the second method builds upon the first by incorporating an oracle (a black box that performs specific functions).
+The use of an oracle is often justified because it might represent a trivial operation or because an efficient procedure should exist for those operations theoretically, which is not the primary concern here.
+Quantum query complexity \cite{ambainis2018understanding} is another approach to analyzing the complexity of a quantum algorithm based on the number of oracle queries.